tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 For example, the PvD JSON for the DoH server "https://doh.example.net/dns-query" would be available at "https://doh.example.net/.well-known/pvd/dns-query".

 The key "dohTemplate" is defined within the JSON dictionary ({{iana}}) to point back to the DoH URI Template itself.
-This is used for confirming the DoH server when the PvD is discovered locally or during mutual confirmation ({{pvd-mutual}}).
+This is used for confirming the DoH server when the PvD is discovered locally or during zone apex confirmation ({{confirm-zone-apex}}).

-Names that are listed in the "dnsZones" key in the JSON dictionary indicate other names that designate the resolver.
-For each of those domains, clients SHOULD issue an SVCB query to the DoH resolver.
-If this record confirms the designation and is DNSSEC-signed, clients can create a mapping to designate the resolver.
-In order to optimize the validation of these domains, servers MAY use HTTP Server Push to deliver the records prior to the request being made.
+Names that are listed in the "dnsZones" key in the JSON dictionary indicate a set of zones that designate the resolver.
+These are the zones that are available to resolve through the associated DoH server.
+Note that this list does not need to be exhaustive, but is the set of common zones managed by the resolver that all clients should be aware of.
+Before using  DNS results for these names, clients MUST validate the designation either with a DNSSEC-signed SVCB record ({{svcb}}), or the confirmation methods described in {{confirm-zone-apex}} and {{confirm-cert-name}}.
+DNS queries for validating records SHOULD be sent the DoH resolver.
+In order to optimize the validation of these domains, servers MAY use HTTP Server Push to deliver the signed SVCB answers prior to requests being made.

 The "expires" key indicates a time after which the content of the PvD file is no longer valid.
 Clients SHOULD re-fetch PvD information if the expiration time has passed before using any designations that were based on the PvD content.